jay-kumogata/RetroGames/README.md

-# HspScripts
+# Nostalgia
-Scripts in Hot Soup Processor
+Nostalgic programs and documents